Spatio-Spectral Structure Tensor Total Variation for Hyperspectral Image Denoising and Destriping: Experiments

 \subsubsection{Quantitative Comparison}

-Tables~\ref{tab:MPSNR} and~\ref{tab:MSSIM} show MPSNRs and MSSIMs in the experiments on the HS image contaminated with simulated noise.
+Tables~\ref{tab:MPSNR} and~\ref{tab:MSSIM} respectively show MPSNRs and MSSIMs in the experiments on the HS image contaminated with simulated noise.
 The best and second best results are highlighted in bold and underlined, respectively.
 STV is worse in all cases.
-The SSST results show high performance in stripe noise removal, especially in Case 4 for MSSIMs.
-However, its effectiveness is degraded when the HS image is contaminated with sparse noise.
-As for LRTDTV, its performance drops when stripe noise is included.
-The SSTV-type methods, including SSTV, HSSTV1, HSSTV2, and $\llHTV$, outperform STV, SSST, and LRTDTV.
-Among the SSTV-type methods, HSSTV1 performs better for MSSIMs of Pavia University.
-TPTV yields overall higher MPSNRs and MSSIMs than the other existing methods, most notably for the MSSIMs of Jasper Ridge.
-However, in Cases 3 and 4, MPSNRs of TPTV are worse than those of the SSTV-based methods.
+The SSST results show high MSSIM results in Case 6 (stripe noise only) for MSSIMs.
+However, its effectiveness declines when the HS image is contaminated with sparse noise.
+Similarly, the performance of LRTDTV drops when affected by stripe noise.
+TPTV performs well in Case 4, achieving the highest MPSNRs under contamination by only stripe noise, but shows a decline in cases involving higher levels of Gaussian noise.
+QRNN3D performs well for Pavia University, but shows limited performance for Jasper Ridge and Beltsville.
+FastHyMix generally achieves high performance in Gaussian and sparse noise removal experiments, but exhibits significant performance drops under contamination by stripe noise.
+In contrast, SSTV, HSSTV1, HSSTV2, $\llHTV$, and FGSLR exhibit more stable performance across different noise types.
+Among these methods, HSSTV1 shows superior MSSIM performance for Jasper Ridge and Pavia University, while FGSLR shows superior MSSIM performance for Beltsville.
 On the other hand, $\SSSTTV$ achieves the best MPSNRs in most cases, and in the two exceptions, it still ranks second highest.
 Moreover, $\SSSTTV$ shows a high overall performance independent of the HS images.